abenaTenkorang/math_magician/README.md

 <!-- Features -->

 ### Key Features <a name="key-features"></a>
+- ADD and Subtract
+- Multiply
+- Divide

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🔭 Future Features <a name="future-features"></a>
+- More operations

 <p align="right">(<a href="#readme-top">back to top</a>)</p>